 Charles Town During the Royal Period (1719-1775):

 1719 - South Carolina becomes a Royal Colony thanks to a popular uprising of the people.

-1721 - General Sir Francis Nicholson made Governor.
+1721 - General Sir Francis Nicholson made the first appointed Royal Governor.

 1728 - Regular passenger and shipping service begins between Charles Town and New York.